 - 2.2.2.
 Some applicants may receive direct offers.
 The circumstances under which this may happen are described below; - 2.2.3.
 Where the Council considers that it is inappropriate for the applicant to participate in Choice Based Lettings.
 For example, vulnerable applicants nominated by Social and Community Services where the Council will work closely with social workers and care managers to decide on the best letting method for these applicants.
 Other examples include cases where an applicant is subject to Multi Agency Public Protection Arrangements (MAPPA) or presents a risk to themselves or others. - 2.2.4.
 The Council may make direct offers to applicants for the purpose of discharging a housing duty (noting that in addition section 13.2.3 may apply).
 This may include but the discretion is not limited to homeless households that have failed to bid or to regularly bid for properties and/or fail to view or refuse properties after bidding. - 2.2.5.
 The Council may make direct offers to ensure best use is made of its housing stock for those prioritised according to their mobility category (see section 2.7 for a full definition of mobility categories).
-Properties for wheelchair users (identified as mobility category 1 and 2) will be excluded from Choice Based Lettings and will be the subject of direct offers to suitable applicants. - 2.2.6.
+Properties for wheelchair users (identified as mobility category 1 and 2) will be excluded from Choice Based Lettings and will be the subject of direct offers to suitable applicants.
+Applicants will be prioritised for these properties according to the date they were eligible for a mobility category 1 or 2 property (S&A Report 2022/23). - 2.2.6.
 In all cases when direct offers are made, applicants will receive one direct offer only subject to the Council's discretion to make a further direct offer taking into account the demand for and supply of accommodation and the general housing circumstances within the City of Westminster. - 2.2.7.
 For certain groups where we have a statutory duty to re-house the applicant into suitable accommodation or the applicant is under occupying a property in which they are not entitled to remain we will make direct offers of suitable accommodation. - 2.2.8.
 Succession and Assignment cases, Management Transfers and Decants where we are making a discretionary offer of a unit smaller than that occupied by the applicant will be able to bid for three months.
 If they are unsuccessful in that period, they will be made one direct offer of suitable accommodation.

 2.2.9.
-Homeless applicants who have sufficient points to be successful may be given a time limit for bidding for accommodation (see section 8.1.5).
-The time limit for bidding will be set depending on the supply of housing and the type, but will be between six weeks and six months.
+Homeless applicants who have sufficient points to be successful may be given a time limit for bidding for accommodation (see section 8.9).
+The time limit for bidding will be set depending on the supply of housing and the type but will be between 6-12 months.
 If the applicant does not bid successfully within this time, they may be made one direct offer of suitable housing.
 If they refuse the offer, the Council's duty to them can be discharged pursuant to statutory provisions.
 (CMR 5th December 2007 Supply and Allocation 2007/08 Mid Year report).